- How to be a Kpop Star

 This is different for every single K-Pop Entertainment company.
-However, a rough estimate is that for singing you will get to sing for 30 seconds.
-You will be with around 5 other applicants.
-If they like you, you will be asked to sing a full song.
-For a dance audition, you will be with a group of 5 and you all will dance to one song.
+However, a rough estimate is that for singing, you will get to sing for 30 seconds.
+You will be with around five other applicants.
+For a dance audition, you will be with a group of 5, and you all will dance to one song.
 Again this is not for every Entertainment company.
 However, this is pretty standard.

 What is required in an online audition?